MadBomber/sqa/README.md

 aapl = SQA::Stock.new('aapl')
 ```

-`aapl.df` is the Daru::DataFrame
+`aapl.df` is the SQA::DataFrame
-see the `daru` gem for how to manipulate the DataFrame
+see the `rover` gem for how to manipulate the DataFrame
 The SQA::Indicator class methods use Arrays not the DataFrame
 Here is an example: